mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 already in place for a service, but will stop any new connections from being accepted.

+Stopping a service will not cause new connections to be rejected.
+All new connections that were creted while the service was stopped will be processed normally once the service is restared.

 ```
 MaxScale> shutdown service RWSplit
 MaxScale>